Ali Dizaei to be given Met Police job back

 An MPA spokesman said: "After careful deliberation the committee unanimously decided to suspend him.

-"Suspension is not a disciplinary sanction and it is emphasised that suspension should not be taken as a presumption of guilt."'Hasty and unfair'
+"Suspension is not a disciplinary sanction and it is emphasised that suspension should not be taken as a presumption of guilt."

 His lawyers, PSB Law, say he would consider challenging the suspension in the courts.